pyodide/pyodide/docs/usage/type-conversions.md

 :class: warning

 Any time a Python to Javascript translation occurs, it may create a `PyProxy`.
-To avoid memory leaks, you must store the result and destroy it when you are done with it.
+To avoid memory leaks, you must store the `PyProxy` and destroy it when you are done with it.
 Unfortunately, we currently provide no convenient way to do this, particularly when calling Javascript functions from Python.
 `````